project-repo/cagebreak/README.md

-# Cagebreak: A Wayland Tiling Compositor Inspired by Ratpoison
+# Cagebreak: A Wayland Tiling Compositor

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/6532/badge)](https://bestpractices.coreinfrastructure.org/projects/6532) [![Packaging status](https://repology.org/badge/tiny-repos/cagebreak.svg)](https://repology.org/project/cagebreak/versions) [![AUR package](https://repology.org/badge/version-for-repo/aur/cagebreak.svg?minversion=2.0.0)](https://repology.org/project/cagebreak/versions)

-## Quick Introduction
+## Quick Introduction to Cagebreak

+This is Cagebreak.

-This is Cagebreak, a [Wayland](https://wayland.freedesktop.org/) tiling compositor.
+Cagebreak is a [Wayland](https://wayland.freedesktop.org/) tiling compositor based on [Cage](https://github.com/Hjdskes/cage) and inspired by [ratpoison](https://www.nongnu.org/ratpoison/).

 ### Goal

 The goal of this project is to provide a successor to [ratpoison](https://www.nongnu.org/ratpoison/) for Wayland users.
 However, this is no reimplementation of ratpoison.

+#### New Features

+Should you like to know if a feature will be implemented, open an issue or get in touch with the development team.

 ### Documentation